pbo-dpb/pboml-user-guide--guide-utilisateur-pboml/docs/analyst/paragraphs-methodology.md

 :::

-:::details If your text contains multilevel bullet points, modify the content so that you don’t use multilevel bullet points.
+:::details If your text contains multilevel bullet points, consider using headings instead

 ### Reason

-To avoid potential accessibility issues, multi-level bullet points are strongly discouraged and should be avoided.
+Multilevel bullet points can cause integration issues and their structure difficult to grasp.
+While they can be used with simple structures and short lists, analysts should consider alternatives such as headings whenever possible.

 ### Valid:

-> Modifying federal student financial assistance, including support under the Canada Student Loans Program (CSLP).
->
-> Providing student debt relief during the repayment of Canada Student Loans (CSL) and Canada Apprentice Loans (CAL) by first providing student debt relief during the repayment of Canada Student Loans (CSL) and Canada Apprentice Loans (CAL); this can be achieved by setting interest rates to zero, for the 2022-23 fiscal year; and by expanding the Repayment Assistance Plan (RAP) eligibility thresholds and levels of support starting in the 2022-23 loan year.
+> -	Providing student debt relief during the repayment of Lorem Student Loans (LSL) and Lorem Apprentice Loans (LAL) by:
+>     -	Setting interest rates to zero, for the 2022-23 fiscal year; and
+>     -	Expanding the Lorem Repayment Assistance Scheme (LRAS) eligibility thresholds and levels of support starting in the 2022-23 loan year.

 ### Invalid

-> Modifying federal student financial assistance, including support under the Canada Student Loans Program (CSLP).
->
-> -	Providing student debt relief during the repayment of Canada Student Loans (CSL) and Canada Apprentice Loans (CAL) by:
+> -	Providing student debt relief during the repayment of Lorem Student Loans (LSL) and Lorem Apprentice Loans (LAL) by:
->     -	Setting interest rates to zero, for the 2022-23 fiscal year; and
+>     -	Setting interest rates to zero, for the 2022-23 fiscal year;
+>       -   This measure should allow borrowers to save up to $2,000 over the course of their repayment period.
+>            - Calculations are based on a $25,000 loan with a 5.5% interest rate.
+>       -   Depending on the size of the loan, this measure could reduce the repayment period by up to 2 years.
+>            - This assumes a 10-year repayment period.
+>               -	This aspect of the measure is not applicable to borrowers who have already repaid their loans.
->     -	Expanding the Repayment Assistance Plan (RAP) eligibility thresholds and levels of support starting in the 2022-23 loan year.
+>     -	Expanding the Lorem Repayment Assistance Scheme (LRAS) eligibility thresholds and levels of support starting in the 2022-23 loan year.

 :::